-Curl cluster analysis
+B. Curl cluster analysis

-As a measure of the spatial extent of the vortices, we perform a cluster analysis of the curl amplitude A(x,y).
-Since the bulk current magnitude is negligible as compared to that at the boundaries, we set a threshold value for curl such that if the value is less than 10^{-2} , then we assume the curl to be zero in order to identify the regions where the current field is highly turbulent.
-The largest curl clusters can be distinguished into two regions: the shear zone close to the wall where the wetting takes place and the other close to the liquid-gas iso-density line close to the left and right boundary walls where the vortices form.
-The layer of ABPs wetting the wall experiences a repulsion due to the reflecting wall and hence undergo a slow re-orientation as a result of the collisions with the wall.
-This mechanism gives rise to a large magnitude of curl in the wetting layer close to the wall and we denote the area of the cluster as S{wall} .
-On the other hand, we denote the area of the curl cluster due to the vortex as
+As a measure of the spatial extent of the vortices, we perform a cluster analysis of the curl amplitude A(x, y).
+By introducing a small threshold value $A_0 = 0.01$ for the curl strength, we can identify connected clusters in which all sites have a curl strength larger than this threshold $A(\mathbf{r}) > A_0$ .
+The largest curl clusters can be distinguished into two regions: the shear zone close to the wall where the wetting takes place and the other close to the liquid-gas isodensity line close to the left and right boundary walls where the vortices form.
+The layer of ABPs wetting the wall experiences a repulsion due to the reflecting wall and hence undergoes a slow re-orientation as a result of the collisions with the wall.
+This mechanism gives rise to a large magnitude of curl in the wetting layer close to the wall.
+The area of the large cluster in the wetting layer close to the wall is denoted $S{wall}$ , and the area of the cluster close to the isodensity line (but outside the wetting layer) is denoted $S{\text{bulk}}$ , both of which provide an alternative estimate of the spatial extent of the vortices.